 It is important to comply with your school’s requests for the safety of all and, as parents, we do our best to come up with allergy-free alternatives.
 I have heard from many Moms, that this is not always easy: some kids don’t eat meat, so nut butter is a great protein alternative; some parents are not comfortable with the “nut-free” products created to taste like peanut butter, due to the unfathomable chemical list and hydrogenated oils within them and, finally, I had some low-income families explain that a good old peanut butter and jam sandwich was something they could afford to send their kids for lunch.

-Clearly, the once-uncomplicated ants-on-a-log snack needs a revision to protect the children with allergies and provide a safe and affordable alternative to this old favourite.
+Clearly, the once-uncomplicated ants-on-a-log snack needs a revision to protect children with allergies and provide a safe and affordable alternative to this old favorite.
 I have found six ways to revamp this snack while keeping it safe and healthy.

 Many schools are peanut-free, but you can use other forms of nuts.
 Here are some ideas:

 - Chocolate Hazelnut Butter with Cranberries: you can check out my Hazelnut Butter recipe here.
 You can grab a handful of nuts and a few dried cranberries from the bulk section, along with celery sticks, making this a healthy, peanut-free, and affordable alternative.

 - Brazil nut Butter with Coconut Flakes: See my Brazil nut Butter recipe here.
 I find that the price of brazil nuts goes up and down a lot, so be sure to check out the bulk section for affordable ways to obtain these.
 A little shredded coconut goes a long way on these fun logs.